Biden to step up attack on Trump's economic policies in Pennsylvania speech

 By Trevor Hunnicutt

-SCRANTON, Pa.
-(Reuters) - Democratic U.S. presidential contender Joe Biden plans to tout his economic policy credentials and double down on his attacks on President Donald Trump in a speech on Wednesday in the electoral battleground state of Pennsylvania.
+SCRANTON, Pa., Oct 22 (Reuters) - Democratic U.S. presidential contender Joe Biden plans to tout his economic policy credentials and double down on his attacks on President Donald Trump in a speech on Wednesday in the electoral battleground state of Pennsylvania.

 Biden, who faces a two-front war against the largest Democratic field in history as well as Trump, will speak in Scranton, the Rust Belt town where he grew up, about "the middle class values that guide his vision," his campaign said.
 The speech is scheduled for 10 a.m.
 (1400 GMT).